 While some laptops don’t have a fan profile adjustment feature in the BIOS, using a third-party software application may be the answer, as mentioned in step 6.

 9. Don’t overload it with too many programs at once

-If you are working in an application and completed a task, consider closing it instead of minimizing it.
+Try to keep the number of programs running down to a minimum.
+If you are working on an application and completed a task, consider closing it instead of minimizing it.

 Keep the number of tabs open in your browser down to a minimum.
 It will use less memory and keep your laptop able to deal with other things a bit easier.